nzkj/dotfiles/README.md

 - **Panes**: Not used all that much, as I typically create another window.

 While terminal multiplexing is amazing, having persistent sessions is crucial for me.
 Once I've created a TMUX session, I can attach to it from my laptop (or any other machine) through ssh, or my Linux machine, and pick up where I left off.
 Paired with Neovim, it makes working in the terminal seamless.

+### Zoxide

+Zoxide is a smarter `cd` command that makes navigating around frequently used directories much easier.
+Read more [here](https://github.com/ajeetdsouza/zoxide).

+### fzf

+Fzf is a command line fuzzy finder.
+In particular, I find the `Ctrl-r` keybind especially useful, but it is also used with Zoxide's interactive selection.
+Read more [here](https://github.com/junegunn/fzf).

 ## Neovim